csgoh/processpiper/README.md

 # ProcessMapper

 This is a python library to generate business process diagram using code.
-The intention is to adhere to BPMN notation.
+The intention is adhere to BPMN notation.

 It is still under development :construction: